Ace the Life Insurance Medical Exam

 Adding more water to your diet helps remove excess salt, sugar, and other minerals from your body so that they do not cause poor results on your medical exam.

 Did you know?
 The National Academy of Medicine recommends 95 ounces of water per day for women and 125 ounces per day for men.

 #13 – Fast 24 Hours Before Your Exam

-Talk to your medical examiner, however, you must fast at least overnight for your blood test.
+Talk to your medical examiner or another medical professional.
+However, you must fast at least overnight for your blood test.

 There is a lot of evidence that even more time between meals could be beneficial to your health.